clausagerskov/sibernetic-python/README.md

 # sibernetic-python
-Openworm Sibernetic, with as many parts as possible ported to python
+Openworm Sibernetic, with as many parts as possible ported to python.